Having a backup of all your important files and folders is important, because no one want to lose their data as it contains valuable information.

 The short answer is yes!
 Regardless of your OS, you want to create a full-image backup of your computer, including the data, applications, and OS.

-- Computer Won’t Wake Up From Sleep on Windows 11
+- The computer Won’t Wake Up From Sleep on Windows 11

 - Fix Critical Process Died Error in Windows 11 – 8 possible solutions